Duncan Macmillan (playwright)

-Duncan Macmillan (born 1980) is an English playwright and director.
-He is most noted for his plays Lungs, People, Places and Things, Every Brilliant Thing, and the stage adaptation of the George Orwell novel Nineteen Eighty-Four, which he co-adapted and co-directed with Robert Icke.
+Duncan Macmillan (born 1980) is an English playwright and theatre director.
+He is best known for his plays Lungs, People, Places and Things, Every Brilliant Thing, and the stage adaptation of the George Orwell novel Nineteen Eighty-Four, which he co-adapted and co-directed with Robert Icke.

-Macmillan's play Lungs had a major revival at the Old Vic Theatre in 2019, starring Matt Smith and Claire Foy.
+Macmillan's play Lungs had a major revival at the Old Vic theatre in 2019, starring Matt Smith and Claire Foy.

 Macmillan co-created and wrote the 2020 BBC television drama series Trigonometry with Effie Woods.

 Biography

 Macmillan first rose to prominence through the Bruntwood Playwriting Competition at Manchester's Royal Exchange Theatre, winning two awards in its inaugural year for his play Monster, which was also nominated for a TMA Best New Play Award and a Manchester Evening News Best New Play Award.

 Major plays

 Many of Macmillan's major plays take as their central theme a contemporary socio-political issue: Lungs explores parenthood, People, Places and Things addiction and recovery, and Every Brilliant Thing considers the issue of suicidality.